|Hegis Code: 5505||Admissions: 1-800-724-0833

 |NYSED Code: email@example.com|

-To find out more about the Police Basic Training program, visit our website here.
+To find out more about the Police Basic Training program, visit our website.

-The Police Basic Training certificate program is organized to include the learning objectives mandated by the state-approved police academy curriculum.
-These courses must be completed by full-time study.
+The Police Basic Training certificate program is organized to include the learning objectives mandated by the New York State Division of Criminal Justice Services (DCJS) state‐approved police academy curriculum.
+These courses must be completed by full‐time study.
 Classes may be given during the days, evenings, or weekends.

-Potential earnings range from $30,460 to $50,230 at the 50 percent mark.
+Potential earnings in New York State average $78,930 at the 50 percent mark.
 These numbers increase if employment is found with state or federal entities.

 Requirements for Program Entry

 SUNY Ulster recognizes that there are many people and agencies, public and private, which could benefit from this certificate program.
 Please contact the Admissions Office to discuss your experience to determine eligibility.

 To print a copy of the Program Planning Sheet, click here.

 Police Basic Training students must maintain a C+ in all required PBT courses to be eligible for graduation.
 Students will be required to supply their own transportation to off-campus labs and learning sites.
 PBT courses must be completed in sequence during one approved session.
 Participation is required in all phases of the educational process.

 |PBT 103||Principles of Law for Police Officers||7|